xCounsel/adminpays/example/_posts/2022-01-10-admins-defendants.md

 For those who don’t know where to check who the domain name is registered for, I give a brief explanation about this.
 It is necessary to use one of the WHOIS services, enter the domain name of interest there, and in the results of the check see who is recorded in the corresponding field (it can be called, for example, "Administrator", "Admin name", etc.).
 E.g. if we are interested in who administers the domain name garant.ru, we [will find the answer]( https://www.reg.ru/whois/?dname=garant.ru) by using the WHOIS service on Reg.ru site – we found that the administrator of this domain is a legal entity called NPP "Garant-Service" (LLC).

 Secondly, let's define another term – domain name administration – as well:
-> "**Administration** usually includes: ensuring the functioning of the server, maintaining the site in working condition and ensuring its availability; performing backup of site components and database settings, other types of work"
+> "**Administration** usually includes: ensuring the functioning of the server, maintaining the site in working condition and ensuring its availability; performing backup of site components and database settings, other types of work." <br/>
-> <sub>**decision of the Moscow Arbitration Court dated November 3, 2011 in case No. A40-73876/2011**</sub>
+> <sub>**decision of the Moscow Arbitration Court dated November 3, 2011 in case No. A40-73876/2011**</sub> <br/>
 > <sub>**decision of the Moscow Arbitration Court dated May 28, 2012 in case No. A40-25696/2012**</sub>

 Thus, the court recognizes that the administration of a domain name is a combination of the following actions: